openwrt/packages/net/stubby/files/README.md

 ## Appendix: stubby configuration options

 This section details the options available for use in the `/etc/config/stubby` file.
-The `global` configuration section specifies the configuration parameters for the stubby daemon.
+One or more `stubby` configuration sections in the file can be used to start multiple instances for the stubby daemon.
 One or more `resolver` sections are used to configure upstream resolvers for the stubby daemon to use.

+**Note:** Due to configuration limitations in stubby, if an IPv6 address is being specified in any of the below options, it cannot start or end with the character `:`;
+It can be specifed by adding a `0`, so that the terminal part becomes `0:` or `:0`.

-### `global` section options
+### `stubby` section options

 #### `option manual`

-Specify whether to use this file to configure the stubby service.
-If this is set to `'1'` stubby will be configured using the file `/etc/stubby/stubby.yml`.
-If this is set to `'0'`, configuration options will be taken from this file, and the service will be managed through UCI.
+Specify whether to use this UCI config file to configure the stubby instance.
+If this is set to `1` stubby will be configured using a custom config file and UCI config will be ignored.
+If this is set to `0`, configuration options will be taken from this file, and the service will be managed through UCI.

+#### `option config_file`

+This specifies the path to the custom configuration file to be used if the `manual` option is set to `1`.
+If this is not specified, the path `/etc/stubby/stubby.yml` will be assumed for the config file.
+(Be careful when specifying multiple `manual` configuration instances)

+#### `option disable`

+Whether to disable this stubby instance (it cannot be started).
+This option defaults to `0` (not disabled) if not specified.
+An instance can be disabled even if the `manual` option is set to `1`.

-#### `option trigger`
+#### `list trigger`

-This specifies an interface to trigger stubby start up on; stubby startup will be triggered by a procd signal associated with this interface being ready.
-If this interface is restarted, stubby will also be restarted.
+This specifies a list of interfaces to trigger stubby to start up on; the startup will be triggered by a procd signal associated with this interface being ready.
+If this interface is restarted, this stubby instance will also be restarted.

-This option can also be set to `'timed'`, in which case a time, specified by the option `triggerdelay`, will be waited before starting stubby.
+This option can also be set to `'timed'`, in which case ~~a time, specified by the option `triggerdelay`, will be waited before starting stubby~~ this instance will start automatically on device boot.

+If this option is not specified, a default `'timed'` trigger will be assumed.

+**Note:** This option was previously specified as a space-separated list of triggers (`option list 't1 t2 ...'`).
+This is now deprecated and if specified so, it will be treated in the same way as a single `timed` trigger.

 #### `option triggerdelay`

-If the `trigger` option specifies an interface, this option sets the time that is waited after the procd signal is received before starting stubby.
+If the `trigger` option specifies interfaces, this option sets the time that is waited after the procd signal is received before starting the instance.

-If `trigger` is set to `'timed'` then this is the delay before starting stubby.
-This option is specified in seconds and defaults to the value `'2'`.
+~~If `trigger` is set to `'timed'` then this is the delay before starting stubby.~~ This option is specified in seconds and defaults to the value `'2'`.

 #### `list dns_transport`